 Fuse Moorish marvels with flamenco dances and Spanish flavours on this journey through Andalucía and Portugal.

-Ronda - Discover a spectacular white town dramatically perched on top of El Tajo gorge.
+Ronda - Discover a spectacular white town dramatically perched on top of the El Tajo gorge

-Seville - Get dazzled by the history, spectacular architecture and magic of Flamenco in the city influenced by a number of civilisations.
+Seville - Be dazzled by the history, spectacular architecture, and magic of Flamenco in the city influenced by a number of civilisations

-Tavira - One of the most charming towns in the Portuguese Algarve set on Rio Gilão
+Tavira - One of the most charming towns in the Portuguese Algarve set on the Rio Gilão

 The Iberian Peninsula possesses one of the most flamboyant combinations of cultures on the planet.